-Johannes Hoffmann Director Dipl Arch, ARB
+Johannes Hoffmann Director ARB

-Johannes Hoffmann has two decades of experience designing and delivering a wide range of cultural, healthcare, sport, retail, education, commercial and residential projects in both Europe and internationally.
+Profile Johannes Hoffmann has over two decades of experience designing and delivering a wide range of cultural, healthcare, sport, retail, education, commercial and residential projects, both in Europe and internationally.

-Johannes obtained a degree in architecture from the Technische Universitaet Muenchen in Germany (1994) and went on to complete his professional Diploma in Architecture at the University of North London (1997).
+Education & Teaching Johannes obtained a degree in architecture from the Technische Universitaet Muenchen in Germany (1994) and went on to complete his professional Diploma in Architecture at the University of North London (1997).